lynchcm/MicroHugo/content/resource-centre/defining-your-brand/Picking a Business Name.md

 ### USING YOUR OWN NAME FOR YOUR BUSINESS

-Rather than the pressure to come up with something, using your name for your business can seem like an easy solution.
+Rather than dealing with the pressure to come up with something, using your name for your business can seem like an easy solution.

 There are two things to weigh up: is your name suitable as a brand name and what are your long-term plans for growing your business?